 The general dashboard shows the information important for developers without overwhelming them.
 It provides an overview of the chosen time period, including the number of newly discovered vulnerabilities, resolved issues, and so on.

-In contrast, the admin's full-access dashboard offers a more comprehensive array of data for managing risks, such as generating tickets, modifying assignments, resolving issues, and so on.
+In contrast, the admin's full-access dashboard offers a more comprehensive array of categorical data for managing risks, such as generating tickets, modifying assignments, resolving issues, and so on.

 - Another approach to data representation is data visualization, which allows users to quickly interpret information by representing it in a graphical form.
 However, designing effective data visualizations requires careful consideration of the data's properties, the target audience, and the purpose of the visualization.
+This level of precision is especially critical in geospatial product design, where the spatial relationship between data points must be instantly intuitive.

 Getting back to the Tromzo case study, we were able to simplify the navigation through code vulnerabilities with the help of proper data visualization.
 While the entire list of vulnerabilities is presented in a table, larger projects frequently have an extensive list of issues, which can make it challenging to locate specific items.